yarec/react-layout-generator/src/includes/intro.md

 ___
 A key difference from traditional layout is that RLG specifies the layout topdown.
 This means that the layout is passed down to React components using props rather than letting the browser determine the layout during the rendering process.

 Of course, this also means that the author needs to know how the content will fit into the allocated space.
 We'll add notes on how we are dealing with this as we continue with the development of RLG.
-Note that it is not always a problem that needs solving.
+Note that this is not always a problem that needs solving.

+Another key difference is that since RLG is only using absolute positioning all the blocks are independent of other blocks.
+This lets us manipulate the blocks.
+One use of this is to build a flexible layering system that allows rearranging, hiding, and animating layers.
+It also enables optional services to be added such as editing and drag and drop.
+The layering system also features a control layers that is excluded from the services.
 ___

 This project was initially inspired by [react-grid-layout](https://www.npmjs.com/package/react-grid-layout).